-ERS Status Light ERS Status
+ERS Status ERS Status Light

-GREEN SAFE
+SAFE GREEN

-RED DANGER

-(System Defect)
+DANGER (System Defect) FLASHING RED 3 hz

 b.
 Ready-to-move light

 In order to indicate that the car can move if the throttle pedal is activated, the front day lights and the rear position light of the car must be activated.